Key Takeaways

 Product Liability Insurance Requirements By State

 Unlike workers' compensation insurance, which most states mandate for employers with employees, product liability coverage is optional under state law.
-However, you may still need it to meet contract requirements from landlords, clients or business partners.
+But you may still need it to meet contract requirements from landlords, clients or business partners.

 Should You Get Product Liability Insurance Even Though It's Not Required?